 Estimating projects is hard.
 It is because people have the tendency to underestimate the time things take, especially in professional terms.
-It may be the result of the so-called over-optimism, but equally often it happens due the fact that projects are dynamic and business circumstances tend to be ever-changing.
+It may be the result of the so-called over-optimism, but equally often it happens due to the fact that projects are dynamic and business circumstances tend to be ever-changing.
 As with everything we do, we also have to take the “human risk factor” into account.
 But if you and your team do not want to spend the rest of your life being late on deadlines, you have to start estimating projects you are about to deal with.

 Why do we estimate?

-The answer is simple: it’s the only way to assume about project’s timeline, budget and the workload needed.
+The answer is simple: it’s the only way to assume about the project’s timeline, budget and workload needed.
 Even though you cannot predict the future, the estimation is essential for your successful project management.
 When you are estimating the project, you can find out how long it will take, what resources you will need and what team members it is better to choose.